Teachers Developing the Dreams of Tomorrow

 Major Steps for successful completion of the Certification Process

-- APPLY: Apply to the Graduate M.Ed.
+- Apply: Apply to the Graduate M.Ed.
 Program in Professional and Secondary Education, and write in your goal statement that you are seeking teacher certification in a specific content area.

 - Plan: Once you are accepted into the program, please meet with your adviser to design a plan of study for your certification.
 You will create a written plan for your customized path to certification.
-Download the Graduate Teacher Preparation Guide and Checklist.
+Download the Graduate Teacher Preparation Guide.
 Review all pages.
 Complete with your adviser.